datascientist7890/CleaningData/CodeBook.md

  ** There are six activity labels.
 For example activity label 1 is associated with walking.
  ** Read this file into R and then looked at the dimensions with nrow() and ncol() functions.
 * subject_train (file):
-•	This file contains 7352 rows and one column.
+ ** This file contains 7352 rows and one column.
-•	The numbers in the rows are the subjects.
+ ** The numbers in the rows are the subjects.
 Subjects are identified by numbers from 1 to 30 (30 subjects/people took part in the experiment).
-•	The subjects are people that participated in the experiment.
+ ** The subjects are people that participated in the experiment.
-•	Read this file into R and then used the nrow() and ncol() functions to identify the number of rows and columns.
-Also looked at the file using WordPad.
+ ** Read this file into R and then used the nrow() and ncol() functions to identify the number of rows and columns.
-•
-	X_train (file)
+* X_train (file)
-•	This file contains 7352 rows and 561 columns.
+ ** This file contains 7352 rows and 561 columns.
-o	Identified this by reading data into R and then used dim() function on the data frame.
+ ** Identified this by reading data into R and then used dim() function on the data frame.
-•	The documents refer to the values in the columns of X-Train as features.
+ ** The documents refer to the values in the columns of X-Train as features.
-•	Features are really measurements like acceleration, body acceleration jerk, etc.
+ ** Features are really measurements like acceleration, body acceleration jerk, etc.	y
-	y_train (file)
+* y_train (file)
-•	This file contains 7352 rows and 1 column.
+ ** This file contains 7352 rows and 1 column.
-•	The numbers in the rows are associated with activity labels.
+ ** The numbers in the rows are associated with activity labels.
-•	There are six activity labels.
+ ** There are six activity labels.
 For example activity label 1 is associated with walking.
-•	Read this file into R and then looked at the dimensions with nrow() and ncol() functions. o	activity_labels (file)
+ ** Read this file into R and then looked at the dimensions with nrow() and ncol() functions.
+* activity_labels (file)
-	This file contains the activity labels.
+  **This file contains the activity labels.
 These labels describe the activities the subjects (people who took part in the experiment) performed.
-•	1 = Walking
-•	2 =  Walking Upstairs
-•	…
-•	6 = Laying
-o	The file has two columns.
-First column contains numbers 1 to 6 and the second column contains the description of the activities the subjects (test participants)  performed (like walking, etc.). o	features (file)
+  ** The file has two columns.
+First column contains numbers 1 to 6 and the second column contains the description of the activities the subjects (test participants)  performed (like walking, etc.).
+* features (file)
-	This file are the measurements performed during the experiment.
+** his file are the measurements performed during the experiment.
 For example, the first element in row 2 of the file is tBodyAcc-mean()-X. This is a measurement of the mean body acceleration on the X direction (they are using a X,Y,Z coordinate system).
-	This file contains 561 columns and 2 rows.
+  **This file contains 561 columns and 2 rows.
-	The first column has  numbers from 1 to 561.
+	** The first column has  numbers from 1 to 561.
-	The second column has the description of the measurements.
-The measurements in the second column are the column names in the X-train and X_test file. o	features_info
+	**hThe second column has the description of the measurements.
+The measurements in the second column a
+     re the column names in the X-train and X_test file. o	features_info
 	File describes the features (measurements).
 	File was not used in analysis.
 Just used to better understand what features mean.